 The Speculation Machine

 Various and sundry analysts and Buffett-watchers have suggested Berkshire might be interested in acquiring a company like Costco Wholesale Corp.
-(NASDAQ:COSTC) or Nike Inc. (NYSE:NKEC), both of which appear to meet Buffett’s criteria – large businesses he can understand, consistent earning power, returns on equity and little or no debt.
+(NASDAQ:COSTB) or Nike Inc. (NYSE:NKEC), both of which appear to meet Buffett’s criteria – large businesses he can understand, consistent earning power, returns on equity and little or no debt.

 Actually, Costco only earns $0.03 per $1 in sales, but since it makes its profit on membership sales, has nearly 87 million members and a membership renewal rate of 90%, those earnings are nothing if not consistent.